avibagla/pebblewatch/README.md

 among the different functionalities it needs to have

 1. Transmission of activity ("acti") data to server
-  a. minute level data sent up in 1 hour blocks
+  - minute level data sent up in 1 hour blocks
 2. Patient interaction ("pinteract")
-  a. display specific surveys/tests at same time of day, each day
+  1. display specific surveys/tests at same time of day, each day
-  b. pinteracts to implement
+  2. pinteracts to implement
     - mood survey
     - sleep diary entry (quality, sleep duration)
     - sleep marker (press the button when going to sleep and waking up)
-  c. push the surveys up to the server when push the acti data 3.
+  3. push the surveys up to the server when push the acti data 3.
   a. show recordings of previous surveys for limited set of surveys for past several days